-$Uber Tech(UBER.US) 3Q24 first take: As one of the consensus longs in the U.S. stock market, Dolphin Investment Research has always had strong confidence in Uber.
-However, after this earnings release, the stock fell more than 10% in pre-market trading, and the decline is still around 7% to 8%.
-What caused the pre-market plunge?
-Let's try to unravel the reasons:
+$Uber Tech(UBER.US) 3Q24 first take: As one of the consensus long leaders in U.S. stocks, Dolphin Research has always had strong confidence in Uber.
+However, after this earnings release, the pre-market drop once exceeded 10%, and the current decline remains around 7%~8%.
+What triggered the pre-market plunge?
+Let’s try to dissect it:

-1) Looking at various indicators, the most obvious shortcoming is that the Bookings for the Mobility ride-hailing business were slightly lower than expected by 1.8%, with actual year-on-year growth dropping to 17.3%, instead of the expected 19.4%.
-Indeed, Dolphin Investment Research does not deny that the more pronounced slowdown in the company's core business compared to expectations is a negative signal that cannot be ignored.
-Recently, due to the high attention on autonomous driving and the launch of the "Price Lock" low-price product by its main competitor Lyft, the market has had concerns about Uber's long-term barriers in the ride-hailing business and the competition for market share in the short to medium term.
-Therefore, this miss will indeed "add fuel to the fire" of these concerns, raising worries about whether Uber is truly losing market share.
+1) Looking at various indicators, the most obvious shortcoming is that the Mobility ride-hailing business's Bookings were slightly 1.8% lower than expected, with actual YoY growth slowing to 17.3% versus the expected 19.4%.
+Admittedly, Dolphin Research does not deny that the more pronounced slowdown in the company's core business than expected is a negative signal that cannot be ignored.
+Recently, due to high attention on autonomous driving and the launch of a "Price Lock" low-cost product by its main competitor Lyft, the market has indeed been concerned about Uber's long-term barriers and mid-to-short-term share competition in the ride-hailing business.
+Therefore, this miss will undoubtedly "add fuel to the fire" of these concerns, making people worry whether Uber is truly losing market share.

-2) However, aside from the miss in Mobility gross bookings, the growth rates, revenues, cost control, and key profit indicators like adjusted EBITDA for other businesses all met or slightly exceeded expectations.
-The guidance for total gross bookings and adjusted EBITDA for 4Q also aligns with expectations.
-Thus, looking at the financial report, aside from the "less than 2%" miss in Mobility order amounts, there are no fundamentally significant red flags in Uber's performance.
-Overcoming the expectation gap, the company's core business has nearly 20% and slightly declining stable growth in Bookings & revenue, combined with over 50% growth in profit indicators, undoubtedly reflects a good state of both growth and accelerated profit margin release.
+2) However, it can also be seen that apart from the miss in Mobility gross bookings, the growth rates, revenues, cost controls, and key profit metrics like adj.
+EBITDA in other businesses were in line with or slightly exceeded expectations.
+The guidance for total gross bookings and adj.
+EBITDA in 4Q also met expectations.
+So, looking at the earnings report, apart from the "less than 2%" miss in Mobility bookings, there are no fundamental major red flags in Uber's performance.
+Beyond the expectation gap, the company's core business shows nearly 20% and slightly declining but stable Bookings & revenue growth, coupled with over 50% profit metric growth, undoubtedly reflects a good state of both growth and accelerating profit margin release.

-3) Therefore, Dolphin Investment Research does not believe that there are any serious issues in this earnings report that warrant a nearly 10% drop.
-More so, under the principle of "profits and losses stem from the same source," the market had already priced in quite full expectations for the consistently bullish Uber.
-Even after the drop, the market capitalization corresponds to a profit expectation for 2026, still showing a valuation of slightly over 20x PE.
-It is evident that the market has already priced in Uber's growth for the next two years.
-Thus, the market's affirmation of Uber's expectations is not merely based on in-line performance (which would imply no excess returns in the following two years).
-For an expected "100" score student, a passing paper will be seen as "failing the exam."
+3) Therefore, Dolphin Research does not believe that this earnings report itself deserves a nearly 10% drop as punishment for serious issues.
+It’s more about "the same source of profit and loss"—the market had already priced in very high expectations for Uber, which was consensus long.
+Even after the drop, the market cap still corresponds to a slightly over 20x PE valuation based on expected 2026 profits, showing that the market has already priced in Uber's growth for the next two years.
+Thus, the market’s expectations for Uber are not just in-line performance (which would imply no excess returns in the next two years).
+For an expected "100"-point top student, a passing grade would be seen as "failing the exam."

 The copyright of this article belongs to the original author/organization.